Does it bother you when you’re out for a walk and notice paths worn across the grass where meandering feet made their own trail?

 Heatmaps show you a different view of how visitors interact with your website.
 The types of heatmapping normally used online include mouse movement tracking, scroll depth tracking, attention tracking, and click tracking.

-In addition to providing a different view of digital desire paths, heatmaps can provide visual insight on things analytics programs often can’t tell you:
+In addition to providing a different view of online desire paths, heatmaps can provide visual insight on things analytics programs often can’t tell you:

 - What path does the visitor’s mouse cursor travel on the page?